Previous

 ”We believe that architectural quality and aesthetic merit is of great importance for the use and life span of a building”

-Michael Werin Larsen, partner at Christensen & Co Architects, about the new Climate Challenge Laboratory.
+Michael Werin Larsen, partner at Christensen & Co Architects, about the Climate Challenge Laboratory.

 In building B313, sustainability, aesthetics, and architectural quality are united to create the research architecture of the future.
 The building’s architecture helps create a unique world-class research environment and supports innovation, knowledge exchange, and meetings between people.
 The architectural qualities are created with a focus on functionality so that scientists using the building have the optimal facilities for their ground-breaking research on climate change.
 The house is designed with flexible laboratories and offices that can be changed to fit future needs.
 Offices and laboratories are connected by an open atrium that stretches up through all seven floors of the house and creates a connection between the different sections.
 Here, the house’s users can easily pull out for smaller breaks and get professional or social inputs.
 In the atrium, we have created a comfortable environment with wood paneling, indoor trees, and seating options that invite researchers and students to informal stays.
 This creates a vibrant working environment that strengthens interdisciplinarity connections.